daniaokuye/winnerineast.github.io/README.md

 - [labelmg](https://github.com/winnerineast/labelImg): LabelImg is a graphical image annotation tool.
 It is written in Python and uses Qt for its graphical interface.
 - [panoptic API](https://github.com/winnerineast/panopticapi):COCO 2018 Panoptic Segmentation Task API (Beta version).
 - [Point Cloud Library](https://github.com/winnerineast/pcl):The Point Cloud Library (PCL) is a standalone, large scale, open project for 2D/3D image and point cloud processing.
+- [snorkel](https://github.com/winnerineast/snorkel):Snorkel is a system for rapidly creating, modeling, and managing training data.
+Today's state-of-the-art machine learning models require massive labeled training sets--which usually do not exist for real-world applications.
+Instead, Snorkel is based around the new data programming paradigm, in which the developer focuses on writing a set of labeling functions, which are just scripts that programmatically label data.
+The resulting labels are noisy, but Snorkel automatically models this process—learning, essentially, which labeling functions are more accurate than others—and then uses this to train an end model (for example, a deep neural network in TensorFlow).
 - [vott-microsoft](https://github.com/winnerineast/VoTT): An open source annotation and labeling tool for image and video assets.

 ## <a name="ComputerVisionProcessing">Computer Vision Processing</a>